freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 The collider is one swept channel around the space occupied by the reference ball.
 It deliberately does not create a physics tube around every visible wire.
 Instead, its cross-section uses up to eight flat facets fitted to the contact directions between the rails and the reference ball.

-The generated channel opens or closes according to the active wire layout.
-Its facets are refitted when individual wire positions or diameters change:
+The generated channel opens or closes according to the rails enabled in the active wire layout.
+Its facets are refitted when individual wire positions, activation, or diameter change:

 - One rail provides a narrow bottom contact surface.
 - Two bottom rails provide a faceted floor with the top open.